DavidFunosas/MSI/charmReadme.txt

 1.SUMMARY

-Charmm-Ander is a third-party-package able to build custom lipidic bilayers, either heterogeneous or homogeneous.
+CHARMM-ANDER is a third-party-package able to build custom lipidic bilayers, either heterogeneous or homogeneous.
 It is intended to reproduce the behaviour of CHARMM-GUI'S Membrane Builder by command line.
 The program needs a series of user-specified input arguments that include the lipidic